 For investors who wishing to gain a better idea of the relative costs of hedging with SPX protective puts and VIX calls, three key CBOE indexes to watch are the SKEW, VVIX, and VIX indexes.
 CBOE SKEW Index values, which are calculated from weighted strips of out-of-the-money S&P 500 options, rise to higher levels as investors become more fearful of a “black swan” event — an unexpected event of large magnitude and consequence.
 The value of SKEW increases with the expected tail risk of S&P 500 returns.
 If there were no tail risk expectations, SKEW would be equal to 100.
 Historically, SKEW has varied in a range of 100 to 147 around an average value of 115.
 So far in 2015 the average value of the CBOE SKEW Index has been 124.6, indicating that there is some strong interest in tail risk protection.

-To learn more about volatility indexes and how they can be helpful to investors, please visit www.cboe.com/volatility.
+To learn more about the above indexes and download data and white papers, please visit www.cboe.com/benchmarks and www.cboe.com/volatility.